Synthetic Biology meets real world instrumentation

 The OpenPlant Fund supports innovative, open and interdisciplinary projects relevant to plant Synthetic Biology.
 The fund facilitates exchange between the University of Cambridge, the John Innes Centre, and the Earlham Institute for the development of open technologies and responsible innovation.

-Next round for Summer 2018, the Biomaker Challenge is a four-month programme challenging interdisciplinary teams to build low-cost sensors and instruments for biology.
+With the next round due in Spring 2019, the Biomaker Challenge is a six-month programme challenging interdisciplinary teams to build low-cost sensors and instruments for biology.
 From colorimeters to microfluidics and beyond, we’re looking for frugal, open source and DIY approaches to biological experiments.